contentstack/gatsby-source-contentstack/README.md

 }
 ```

 Note: By default, 20 images can be downloaded concurrently.
-However, if you want to download more you can set GATSBY_CONCURRENT_DOWNLOAD=100.
+However, if you want to download more you can set `GATSBY_CONCURRENT_DOWNLOAD=100`.

-For ex:- GATSBY_CONCURRENT_DOWNLOAD=100 gatsby develop
+For ex:- `GATSBY_CONCURRENT_DOWNLOAD=100 gatsby develop`

 Remember that gatbsy-image doesn’t support GIF and SVG images.